Hidden Gems of Canada: 12 Awesome Canadian Attractions You’ve Never Heard Of

 Sambro Island, Nova Scotia

 No, the oldest lighthouse in North America is not to be found in Maine; nor is it in the Caribbean, where Columbus made landfall.
 Instead, this claim to fame is held by Nova Scotia’s Sambro Island.
 Although the historic red-and-white striped beacon can be reached by sailboat, nothing beats a helicopter expedition with Heli-Picnic Island Escape.
-Lifting off from Halifax Harbour, you’ll take in the striking jagged coastline before enjoying a chamapagne picnic near the lighthouse with your own personal sommelier.
+Lifting off from Halifax Harbour, you’ll take in the striking jagged coastline before enjoying a champagne picnic near the lighthouse with your own personal sommelier.

 North America’s largest reconstruction